 There are so many helpful things you could get to make your trips safer and more comfortable.
-Perhaps I’ll write another post for this category one day.
-But today, I share just a few basic things that I think are useful and necessary when travelling long-term.
+Perhaps I’ll write another post for nomad travel gear one day.
+But today, I share just a few great travel gadgets that I think are useful and necessary when travelling long-term.

 Before that, we would use a Nikon 1 J5 Mirrorless Digital Camera which is a great camera, especially for videos.
 In fact, according to the sales guy I remember, it is one of the best 4k cameras of that size!